Python Setup & related tips

 pdoc <pythpon file>

-Running pdoc will launch a local webserver and the browser page is opened accordingly.
-With it is an HTML page that dynamically updates inline with editing the document.
-So as documentation is applied, how it renders can be seen.
+Running pdoc launches a local web server, and the browser will open accordingly.
+With it is an HTML page that dynamically updates inline as the document is edited.
+So, as documentation is applied, how it renders can be seen.

 Terraform Python as a Data Source

-Connecting Terraform to Python scripts to generate content e.g. algorithms for naming, creating JSON for tagging mechanisms can be done.
+Connecting Terraform to Python scripts to generate content, e.g. algorithms for naming, creating JSON for tagging mechanisms, can be done.
 On the Terraform side, this is done by defining a Data Source.
-When used within Python it calls the Python script passing any data through as JSON string using stdout (sys.stdin.read) rather than the args being passed in.
+When used in Python, it calls the Python script, passing any data through as a JSON string via stdout (sys.stdin.read), rather than passing args.

 If you want to determine whether the Python code has been invoked from the shell or Terraform, the giveaway is that sys.argv[0] won’t provide the name of the invoking module (it’s own name when from the CLI).

-Remember this means you need to ensure no logging goes to the console as this will get read back by Terraform as it is looking at stdout for a JSON structured response and logging information will simply throw a spanner in the works.
+Remember, this means you need to ensure no logging goes to the console, as Terraform will read stdout for a JSON-structured response, and any logging will simply throw a spanner in the works.